LGBTQ rights in Bosnia and Herzegovina: Social conditions

 The festival, organised by Organization Q, opened in the Academy of Fine Arts in the centre of Sarajevo, the capital of Bosnia and Herzegovina.
 The attacks forced the organizers to make the rest of the festival a private event and to cancel it a couple of days later.
 Although Organization Q had organized public events before, this festival was the first cultural event of this kind in history of Sarajevo.

 In 2014, the Constitutional Court ruled that the authorities had failed to protect the freedom of assembly of the 2008 festival participants.

-2014 Merlinka Festival incident

 On 1 February 2014, fourteen masked men stormed into the Merlinka Festival, shouting homophobic insults.
 Three participants were injured.
 Police arrived just after the attackers left, and were criticised for doing very little in finding and prosecuting the attackers.
 The festival continued the following day, with no incident, and with the full protection of the police force.